Old Pueblo Knitters

 Join the knitting fun with other Tucson area knitters at the Old Pueblo Knitters Guild meetings.
 Each meeting includes discussion of upcoming events, charity knitting projects, show and share of member's projects, and help solving individual knitting problems.
 A program on some facet of knitting creativity follows a refreshment break.
 Anyone interested in knitting is welcome at our meetings.

-Ongoing Community Service knitting includes "President's Challenges" for the Charities of the Year (CoY) such as caps for CoY Kids' Closet, scarves for active duty military through CoY Operation Gratitude, and knitting sweaters, caps, and mittens for Native American schoolchildren with CoY Navajo Project.
-We also knit preemie baby caps and booties for local hospitals, Project Linus blankets and Precious Pals for children, and caps for chemo patients.
-Members donate unwanted yarn, patterns and tools to the Guild where they are recycled for use on charity knitting or put to use by other Guild Members.
+Ongoing Community Service knitting includes caps for Kids' Closet.
+Scarves for active duty military through Operation Gratitude.
+The knitting sweaters, caps, and mittens for Native American schoolchildren with Navajo Project.
+We also knit preemie baby caps and booties for local hospitals.
+Project Linus blankets and Precious Pals for children.
+Caps for chemotherapy patients of all ages.
+Members and people in the community donate unwanted yarn, patterns and tools to the Guild where they are recycled for use on charity knitting or put to use by other Guild Members.

 The Guild hosts Workshops to advance member knitting skills throughout the year featuring nationally recognized knitters such as Amy Singer, Janet Szabo, Galina Khmeleva, Lucy Neatby, Valentina Devine and others.